 “It is what it is.”

-That is all I could say as a lump formed in my throat and the tears filled up my eyes.
-It was in response to her, “I’m sorry” after telling my story and sharing with her my struggle to conceive.
+That is all I could say as a lump formed in my throat and tears filled up my eyes.
+It was in response to her, “I’m sorry,” after telling my story and sharing with her my struggle to conceive.
 She was so compassionate to my losses.
 So sympathetic to my pain.
 So understanding of my disease (yes, infertility is a disease).
 And I wanted to say more.
 I wanted to tell her it was okay.
 Or, “don’t you worry about me.”
 Or even reassure her that I was going to make it through.
 Yet I couldn’t.
 And honestly?
 I didn’t think I needed to.
 Because whether she knew it or not, those five little words…it is what it is…said everything I was thinking.
 They spoke everything I was feeling.
 And everything I was experiencing.
-Because my heartache?
+Because of my heartache?
 This struggle?
 The constant reminders of what I want but can’t seem to have?
 It is what it is…

 It is heartbreaking.
 Dream shattering.
 And life-altering.

 It is faith shaking.
 Fear raising.
-And soul crushing.
+And soul-crushing.

 It is tears.
 Followed by sobs.
 And continued with heavy groans.